The following information is for INTERNATIONAL applicants only. Click here for Domestic Student Admission Requirements.

 The University of British Columbia is subject to the requirements of the Criminal Records Review Act, (CRRA) which means that all students who are enrolled in programs that include a practicum component involving work with children or vulnerable adults will have to undergo a criminal record check before they will be permitted to register in the practicum.
 If you are found to present a risk of physical or sexual abuse to children, or physical, sexual, or financial abuse to vulnerable adults, as a result of the CRRA check, you will not be permitted to register in the practicum.
 If the practicum is required for your program, this means that you may not be able to complete the program and you may not graduate.
 Therefore you should consider this requirement carefully before applying to, or continuing in, this program.

-The admission interviews for the September 2014 intake will be scheduled between March 3 to March 7.
-Applicants can expect to receive an email on the status of their application, and whether an interview will be offered, between February 17 to 21.
+The admission interviews for the September 2014 intake will be scheduled during the first week of March.
+Applicants can expect to receive an email on the status of their application, and whether an interview will be offered, on February 21, 2014.

 Email inquiries are usually responded to within 7 business days of receipt.
 Inquiries will be responded to in the order received as quickly as possible; however, it is not always possible to respond within 7 business days due to the high volume of inquiries received.
 Do not re-send your email if you do not receive a response within a week.